 Cuesta will auto award students who have an EFC (expected family contribution) less than $5,846 and are enrolled in Spring.
+The awards are different based on EFC and number of enrolled units.
 If you do not have an EFC below $5,846 or do not have one at all and are enrolled you will need to apply before February 27, 2022, to receive a disbursement on February 28, 2022.

 Financial aid grants for students may be used for any component of the student’s cost of attendance or for emergency costs that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care) or child care.

 No, the ARP grant does not affect any financial aid.
 This grant does not need to be repaid.